gregrossdev/te-stock-game/frontend/README.md

 When you reach the `/login` route, you'll see a bare login page.
 This is intentional.
 It's up to you to style this page to fit within your application.

 When you fill in a username and password and click the "Sign In" button, the method `login()` is called.
-The `login()` method uses the `/src/services/AuthService.js` to send a `POST` request to your API's `/login` route.
+The `login()` method uses the `/src/services/ServiceAuth.js` to send a `POST` request to your API's `/login` route.

-If you look at `AuthService`, you'll notice that there's no base URL set for Axios:
+If you look at `ServiceAuth`, you'll notice that there's no base URL set for Axios:

 ```js
 import axios from 'axios';